wssunn/CarND-Path-Planning-Project/README.md

         5 waypoints is used to fit a polynomial of power of 5 in order to minimise jerk

-create a list of planned points for the car to travel
+create a list of planned points for the car to travel (line 325 - 363)
-    divide the polynomial into a lot of small points to make it practical for the car to travel (each point for one refresh 0.02s)
+    add all previous points computed but not used from last time in order to make a smooth transition divide the polynomial into a lot of small points to make it practical for the car to travel (each point for one refresh 0.02s)